A Yellow-backed Spiny Lizard at the Grand Canyon

-The lizard darted about the branches of the acacia bush, perhaps sensing our presence and interest in his movements.
+The lizard darted about the branches of the acacia bush perhaps sensing our presence and interest in his movements.
 Yellow-backed Spiny Lizards are robust, stocky lizards that measure between 3.5-5.6 inches (8.9-14.2 cms) from snout to vent, which does not include the tail.
 The tail is longer than the head and body combined, and if it becomes detached, it will regrow.

-Yellow-backed Spiny Lizards are only active during daylight hours, and generally only between April and October.
-Even at that, they do take shelter on excessively hot days, when they will retreat into cracks and burrows under rocks or logs, or clamber up onto the branch of a shady tree.
-They are good climbers, and often give themselves away as they scratch and claw the tree bark when scrambling to the opposite side of a trunk or branch.
+Yellow-backed Spiny Lizards are only active during daylight hours and generally only between April and October.
+Even at that, they do take shelter on excessively hot days when they will retreat into cracks and burrows under rocks or logs, or clamber up onto the branch of a shady tree.
+They are good climbers and often give themselves away as they scratch and claw the tree bark when scrambling to the opposite side of a trunk or branch.

 It was difficult to keep track of the lizard as it darted here and there among the many branches.
-Typically, they are a “sit and wait” predator, meaning that they don’t forage but rather wait for suitable prey to happen along.
+Typically, they are a “sit and wait” predator meaning that they don’t forage but rather wait for suitable prey to happen along.
 They eat a variety of insects, small invertebrates, spiders, caterpillars and even smaller lizards and newly-hatched birds.

-Perhaps we had disturbed the lizard from his predatory stance or simply left him feeling less secure in his cool retreat because he soon decided to move down onto the ground.
+Perhaps we had disturbed the lizard from his predatory stance or simply left him feeling less secure in his cool retreat because it soon decided to move down onto the ground.
 This species of lizard is very wary, and if feeling threatened, will disappear into the inner tangles of some creature’s burrow or nest or take cover under thick brush.